rcazzara/seldovia/_people/Balashoff_Fitka.md

 about 1778.
 Vasilii’s son Vasilli (1831-1887) was in Kodiak in the late 1800s.
-Much of the information we have about Fitka comes from Yale anthropologist Cornelius Osgood who spent many months in Seldovia in 1930-1931**.** Fitka was the primary source for the Seldovia dialect of Dena'ina in the vocabulary recorded by Osgood.
+Much of the information we have about Fitka comes from Yale anthropologist Cornelius Osgood who spent many months in Seldovia in 1930-1931.
+Fitka was the primary source for the Seldovia dialect of Dena'ina in the vocabulary recorded by Osgood.
+He was also a resource for Frederika de Laguna in 1932 when she was exploring Kachemak Bay archeological sites.

 Osgood says: *"The informant to whom I am most deeply indebted is Fitka Balishoff of Seldovia who was born in that place about sixty-five years